 Even churches, that are growing spiritually and growing in numbers, seem to not have figured out how to pull in the old, the shy, the teens.
 Oh, we have a vibrant youth ministry but we have not figured out what we NEED them for.

-The “WEAK” do not need to be ministered to as THEY NEED TO BE NEEDED.
+The “WEAK” do not need to be ministered to so much as THEY NEED TO BE NEEDED.

 The teens go off and are not often seen in the door to door calling or visiting the shut-ins or in upholding the needs of others in prayer.
 Young men, especially, want to be called to do great deeds and fight the good fight and become part of a group of “battle buddies”, warriors in a battle with purpose and vital things that they can do.